john-itcsolutions/cheirrs/README.md

 `\q`

+`psql bucordo < bucordo.schema`

 `exit`

 `exit`

+Repeat once for each bucordo installation.

 Now back on node-x.

-The database structure for 'bucordo' is non-existent presently.
+The database structure for 'bucordo' is incomplete presently.

 Since Postgres does not natively provide for multi-master logical replication there is an existing open-source, Multi-Master replication system on a site called www.bucardo.org, however it relies on a single replicating